edgarbarney/halflife-planckepoch/Trinity - Entities.md

 ]
 ```
 Description:
-All particle scripts are loaded from *modfolder*/scripts/particl-
+All particle scripts are loaded from *modfolder*/scripts/particles/.
-es/.
 Here you simply need to specify the script name.
-You can al-
-so specify wether this is a single script, or a cluster file con-
-taining the names of multiple particle scripts.
+You can also specify wether this is a single script, or a cluster file containing the names of multiple particle scripts.

 3D Sky
 ===============